Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 This section assumes that you have a working development environment and some familiarity with source control concepts, as well as a somewhat-modern smartphone to test your application.
 While this section won't teach you how to code, our goal is for the instructions to be as accessible as possible.
 If you're just getting started, we recommend installing the free code editor [Visual Studio Code](https://code.visualstudio.com/), which will direct you to install [git](https://git-scm.com/download) source control on your computer.
 You will also need to install the [Node.js runtime and "npm" package manager](https://nodejs.org/en/download/).

 ## Create Accounts
-You should create several accounts in your SG's name to deploy your customized version of Hooligan Hymnal.
+You will need to create several accounts in your SG's name to deploy your customized version of Hooligan Hymnal.
+This section will go through each, and direct you to take notes for idk shit you'll need for the manifest or heroku server env TODO
 * [GitHub](https://github.com/) for cloud source control.
 Each developer will have their own user account, and creating an [Organization](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams) for your SG is recommended.
 * [Expo](https://expo.io/) is based on React Native, and we use Expo services in the application and server.
 * [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is used for cloud data storage.